-The relevance of the regulation of providing compensation to consumers due to anti-competitive actions in Indonesia, the authors include a provision for payment owned by the FTC.
+The relevance of the regulation of providing compensation to consumers due to anticompetitive actions in Indonesia, the authors include a provision for payment owned by the FTC.
 Giving compensation to consumers is not supportive because there are no regulations regarding providing balance to consumers.
-FTC regulations have regulated the provision of consumer compensation with various mechanisms that consumers can take.38 Consumers can contact business actors directly voluntarily where business actors create their dispute resolution platform or through consumer protection agencies; legally with regulations that provide consumers with specific dispute resolution provisions regarding compensation; and with the judicial process through class action or alternative dispute resolution.
+FTC regulations have regulated the provision of consumer compensation with various mechanisms that consumers can take.
+Consumers can contact business actors directly voluntarily where business actors create their dispute resolution platform or through consumer protection agencies; legally with regulations that provide consumers with specific dispute resolution provisions regarding compensation; and with the judicial process through class action or alternative dispute resolution.

-38 Wright, Joshua D. "Are State Consumer Protection Acts Really Little-Ftc Acts."
-Florida Law Review, Vol. 63, 2011, pp. 163-192.
+&lt;sup>38 Joshua D. Wright, "Are state consumer protection acts really little-FTC acts", Florida Law Review, Volume 63, 2011, hlm.
+163.

 In the FTC Act Incorporating U.S. Safe Web act amendements of 2006 part 57b.
-Section 19 in point B explains the nature of the assistance deemed necessary to repair the loss to consumers and other people resulting from the violation of regulations.39 Regarding the regulations regarding providing compensation to consumers due to anticompetitive actions, if the existing rules in the United States are reviewed, they can be applied in Indonesia.
+Section 19 in point B explains the nature of the assistance deemed necessary to repair the loss to consumers and other people resulting from the violation of regulations.
+Regarding the regulations regarding providing compensation to consumers due to anti-competitive actions, if the existing rules in the United States are reviewed, they can be applied in Indonesia.
 By implementing FTC regulations, the KPPU can sanction administrative actions after the investigation has "reasons for believing".
 The KPPU's law enforcement actions should be to stop illegal practices and get refunds to the public or lost consumers.
 The lawsuit will be used to pay the money ordered by the court to be returned to consumers who have been harmed.
 Furthermore, KPPU must cooperate with various institutions that protect consumers so that the work they can do well.